wiseodd/hipsternet/README.md

 1. Install miniconda <http://conda.pydata.org/miniconda.html>
 2. Do `conda env create`
-3. Enter the env `source activate neuralnet`
+3. Enter the env `source activate hipsternet`
 3. Do things with the code if you want to
 4. Run `python run.py`
 5. Just close the terminal if you done (or `source deactivate`, not a fan though)